jveilleux/FarmFreshWeb/case-study-baw-baw-food-hub.md

 To the Baw Baw Food Hub, success can be measured by the level of engagement there is around the hub, including from their customers, their suppliers and the broader community.
 This engagement may take the form of a customer enjoying quality produce and learning about where their food has come from.
 Or it may be through encouraging other producers to consider getting involved with the hub, or to start their own alternative food distribution models.

 In 2014, in their effort to engage producers  the hub invited local producers and budding market farmers to attend a full day workshop where they networked and shared ideas about different business models and alternative ways of distributing food.
 The day was well attended and Baw Baw was pleased to share ideas, tools and resources with other producers.

 The hub has also hosted functions to engage their customers and volunteers more deeply in the operation, including farm walks and film screenings.
-Such events help them to communicate the value of the hub while also contextualising the project within the scope of the broader alternative food movement.
+Such events help them to communicate the value of the hub while also contextualizing the project within the scope of the broader alternative food movement.

 ## Baw Baw Food Hub’s Operational Model